PostHog

 FAQ

-If we haven't received a PostHog User ID, we are not able to send an event to Posthog.
-Please ensure that the code for user matching is in the current production app version as stated in Step 1 - Match User IDs.
+If Apphud hasn't received a PostHog User ID, events cannot be sent to PostHog.
+Ensure that the user-matching code is shipped in the current production app version.
+See Step 1 — Match User IDs.

 Can I separate test and production data in PostHog?

 Yes.
-You can provide separate API keys for production and test PostHog projects.
+Provide separate API keys (and corresponding integrations) for production and test PostHog projects.
+See Environment for why this is necessary.